openstack/networking-generic-switch/doc/source/compatible-devices.rst

    may be required.
  * Uplink switch ports should be configured in advance with the ``sudo config switchport mode trunk $INTERFACE`` command.
-   Testing for the configuraiton utilized this advanced state configuration of the trunk uplink ports with the ``ngs_trunk_ports`` configuration option for Networking-Generic-Switch.
+   Testing for the configuration utilized this advanced state configuration of the trunk uplink ports with the ``ngs_trunk_ports`` configuration option for Networking-Generic-Switch.
  * Security groups not yet implemented